 Kevan tells that they distribute content through search engines.
 Their main focus is to create SEO-rich content.
 They make sure they add the right keywords, do research on the subject, and implement on-page SEO the right way - an important aspect of SaaS SEO.

 For Buffer, Kevan adds, content marketing has always been a great way to generate high-quality leads.
 They focussed on providing value to their customers, which in return, helped Buffer grow their customer base and lifetime value.

 “Content is the reason search began in the first place.
 Content gave birth to search engines like Google, Yahoo, and Bing.”Lee Odden

 Customer support is the key to find user behavior

-- Always aim to add value to your users to build a lasting relationship with them and turn them into loyal customers.
+- Always aim to add value to your users and build a lasting relationship with them, which will ultimately lead them to become loyal customers.

 - Spend 80% of your time in curating and creating valuable content and 20% time in distribution.
-If your content is strong on the SEO part, Search will do the rest for you.
+If your content is SEO rich, search engines will do the hard work for you.

 - Take inputs from your customer support team.
 It can help you determine a critical path that your users take on your product.

 Subscribe to our newsletter